My inspection won't turn on

 HVAC

-The answer to 'my inspection won't turn on' is that there could be several common causes, such as a tripped circuit breaker, a faulty thermostat, or an issue with the HVAC system's power supply.
-The symptoms may include the HVAC unit not responding when the thermostat is adjusted, no power to the unit, or other indications that the system is not functioning properly.
+The answer to 'my inspection won't turn on' is that there could be several common causes, including a tripped circuit breaker, a faulty thermostat, or an issue with the HVAC unit itself.
+This can result in symptoms like the system not powering on, the fan not running, or the unit not producing any heat or cooling.

 Step-by-Step Guide